Albert Boehringer

 Albert Boehringer (11 August 1861 – 11 March 1939) was a German chemist and industrialist who founded the chemical and pharmaceutical company C. H. Boehringer Sohn in Nieder-Ingelheim in 1885, the enterprise that later became Boehringer Ingelheim.
-He pioneered the industrial production of lactic acid by bacterial fermentation (1890s) and launched the firm’s first pharmaceutical specialty, Laudanon (1912/1915).
+He pioneered the industrial production of lactic acid by bacterial fermentation (1890s) and launched the firm's first pharmaceutical specialty, Laudanon (1912/1915).

 Life

-Boehringer was born in Stuttgart and trained in chemistry (including studies in Munich).
+Boehringer was born in Stuttgart and trained in chemistry (including studies at the Ludwig-Maximilians-Universität München).
 In the summer of 1885 he acquired a small Weinsteinfabrik, tartar factory, in Nieder-Ingelheim; the business was registered on 31 July as Albert Boehringer, Chemische Fabrik, Nieder-Ingelheim.
-In 1893 he renamed it C. H. Boehringer Sohn to honour his father, Christoph Heinrich Boehringer.
+In 1893, he renamed it C. H. Boehringer Sohn to honour his father, Christoph Heinrich Boehringer.

 While experimenting with organic acids in the early 1890s, the company discovered that lactic acid could be produced in bulk by means of bacteria, making Boehringer a pioneer of large-scale biotechnological production.
 Industrial manufacture followed shortly afterward and became an early mainstay of the firm.

 From 1912 the company moved into pharmaceuticals.
 Its first drug, Laudanon (an analgesic based on opium alkaloids), was developed in 1912, with wide market launch in 1915.

 In 1917 Boehringer established a formal research department on the advice of the chemist Heinrich Otto Wieland, his cousin, who later won the 1927 Nobel Prize in Chemistry.

 To expand pharmaceutical capacity and opiate quotas under the then German Opium Convention, the company acquired Dr. Karl Thomae & Cie. of Winnenden in 1928 (later re-established in Biberach an der Riß after 1946).

 Boehringer died in Nieder-Ingelheim on 11 March 1939.
 Management passed to the second generation, his sons Albert (1890–1960) and Ernst (1896–1965) and his son-in-law Julius Liebrecht.